Nagendra1997/dummypy/README.md

 ```

 Now, check Running status of your server from Mesibo Console-->App Settings-->On Premise Hosting.
-If successfull the running status field will contain your hostname , else it will contain "Not running"
+If successfull the running status field will contain your hostname , otherwise it will contain "Not running"

 ```
 Console Screenshot

 ```
-If your on-premise server is setup and running mesibo continue, else refer to [troubleshooting](mesibo.com)
+If your on-premise server is setup and running mesibo continue else refer to [troubleshooting](mesibo.com)